sbhmajum369/read-digits/README.md

 python Image_Preprocess.py

+python Output_Preprocessing.py

 In 'Model_train', choose folder of the numpy files and training, validation, test sizes and number of epochs.
+Select which model to train with from the 'models.py'.